foreveremain/2024/cfp_ismb.md

 ## Topics

 We invite contributions on all aspects of data visualization in biology, from molecular to cell, tissue, organism and population biology.
-Suggested topics for paper and poster submissions include, but are not limited to:
+Suggested topics for paper, poster, and talk submissions include, but are not limited to:

 -   Genome and sequence data, including genomic variation data
 -   Multivariate omics data (transcriptomics, proteomics, metabolomics, etc.)